fbpx

 • Kumbhaka (breath retention): With the completion of Pooraka, one can now progress to the Kumbhaka.
 Kumbhaka expects no sound but the observation of three bandhas or muscular locks namely the Jalandhara bandha, Uddiyan Bandh and Mul bandh.

-• Rechaka: In Rechaka, one must generate the sound similar to that in Pooraka.
+• Rechaka: In Rechaka, one must generate a sound similar to that in Pooraka.
 However, the sound Rechaka emits is louder and more melodious than that of Pooraka.

 Benefits of Bhramari Pranayama